Qianrj0735/learngit/readme.txt

-Git is a version control system.
+Git is a version control system. really nigger?
 Git is free software.